Constance Naden: Early life

 Constance Naden was born on 24 January 1858 at 15 Francis Road, Edgbaston, Birmingham, England to Caroline Ann Woodhill Naden who died within two weeks of giving birth, and Thomas Naden, an architect, later president of the Birmingham Architectural Association.
 She was brought up by her mother's parents, Caroline and Josiah Woodhill, from 12 days old until her grandparents' deaths.
 Naden's well-read and devout baptist grandparents lived at Pakenham House, Edgbaston.
 Her father lived with the Woodhills for a time, but by 1871 the census shows that he was living nearby with a new wife and Naden's four half-siblings aged between three and seven.
 At age eight Naden was sent to a local Unitarian day school, where she developed a talent for painting.
-She submitted some paintings to the Birmingham Society of Artists, one of which (titled ‘Bird's Nest and Wild Roses’) was accepted for display at the Society's Spring Exhibition in 1878.
+She submitted some paintings to the Birmingham Society of Artists, one of which (titled 'Bird's Nest and Wild Roses') was accepted for display at the Society's Spring Exhibition in 1878.

 Education

 She became interested in philosophy, languages and the sciences.
 In 1879, Naden attended the Birmingham and Midland Institute to study botany and French, and from 1881 to 1887 attended Mason Science College to study physics, geology, chemistry, physiology, and zoology; she also became a member of the Birmingham Natural History Society.
 Naden also edited the Mason College magazine.
+In 1885 she won the "Paxton prize" for an essay upon the geology of the district.
+In 1887 she won the "Heslop" gold medal for her long essay, Induction and Deduction, published after her death.

+Philosophy

 From the late 1870s onwards Naden developed a philosophy called Hylo-Idealism in collaboration with Robert Lewins, MD, whom she first met in 1876 and corresponded with for the rest of her life.
-The key principle of this philosophy is that "Man is the maker of his own Cosmos, and all his perceptions – even those which seem to represent solid, extended and external objects – have a merely subjective existence, bounded by the limits moulded by the character and conditions of his sentient being."
-She was interested in Herbert Spencer's concept of a unifying philosophy that sought to explain the universe through the principles of evolution.
-In his work The Social Organism (1860), Spencer compares society to a living organism and argues that, just as biological organisms evolve through natural selection, society evolves and increases in complexity through analogous processes.
-Naden agreed with this, since the theme of unity is central to Hylo-Idealism, which seeks to reconcile materialism and idealism, poetry and science, the self and other.
+The key principle of this philosophy is that "Man is the maker of his own Cosmos, and that all his perceptions – even those which seem to represent solid, extended and external objects – have a merely subjective existence, bounded by the limits moulded by the character and conditions of his sentient being."